atolab/zenoh-web/content/docs/migration_1.0/Python.md

     # `session.close()` will be called at the end of the block, and it will undeclare the subscriber
 ```

+*In previous versions, it was necessary to keep a variable in the scope for declared subscribers/queryables/etc. This restriction no longer exists, as objects not bound to a variable will still run in "background" mode, until the session is closed.*

 ## ZBytes, encoding, and (de)serialization

 ### Encoding